 The added efficiency of NGINX Plus and a unified purchase portal reduced infrastructure requirements from 27 servers with 4 CPUs and 8 GB of RAM on the legacy system to one server with 4 GB of RAM running effortlessly in an active‑passive pair of NGINX Plus instances for high availability.

-While cost savings were not an explicit goal of the project, Gogo has achieved cost savings over their legacy system even when measured simply in terms of infrastructure burden.
+While cost savings were not an explicit goal of the project, Gogo has achieved cost savings compared to its legacy system even when measured simply in terms of infrastructure burden.
 Infrastructure support costs were reduced 30% based on the reduced number of servers needed.

 High Availability and Stability

-Since Gogo moved from Apache to NGINX Plus, they have achieved nearly 100% uptime and have experienced no issues with NGINX Plus to date.
+Since Gogo moved from Apache HTTP Server to NGINX Plus, they have achieved nearly 100% uptime and have experienced no issues with NGINX Plus to date.

 Today over 90% of revenue passes through NGINX Plus.
 Gogo’s IT organization can focus its attention on innovation and driving the business forward without worrying about downtime and the risk of lost revenue.

 Kudithipudi also called out NGINX’s Support and Professional Services teams for exceptional service.
 “If you’re deploying NGINX Plus in an enterprise and most of your skills are in Apache or some other web server, then I would highly recommend the Professional Services.
 They’re worth their weight in gold.”